-The Story of the Guess Who’s First Album After Randy Bachman’s Exit, ‘Share the Land’
+How the Guess Who Moved After Randy Bachman With ‘Share the Land’

 The Guess Who's history is much more involved than most of their fans realize.
 For one thing, they were around since the '60s, even scoring a Top 40 hit In 1965 with a cover of Johnny Kidd & the Pirates' "Shakin' All Over."

 Between 1969 and 1970, the band had a huge run.
 "These Eyes," "Laughing," "Undone," "No Time," "American Woman" and "No Sugar Tonight" were all huge hits; two of them went to No. 1.
-In early 1970, the band released the American Woman album, and by year's end, they were ready to deliver a follow-up.
+In early 1970, the band released the American Woman album, and by year's end, the Guess Who were ready to deliver a follow-up.

 Things flounder a bit with the jazzy blues wash of "Moan for You Joe," which provides a brief detour before the album's title track, a Top 10 hit.
 The song's lyrics are very much part of its period, with singer Burton Cummings delivering a searing vocal.

-"Hang On to Your Life" is a hard-edged rocker with a heavy guitar riff at it's center, which, somewhat ironically considering Bachman's exit, features a cautionary anti-drug subtext.
-It was released as a single the following year, but made it just shy of the Top 40.
+"Hang On to Your Life" is a hard-edged rocker with a heavy guitar riff at its center; somewhat ironically, considering Bachman's exit, it features a cautionary anti-drug subtext.
+The song was released as a single the following year, but only made it just shy of the Top 40.
 Once again, Cummings' aggressive vocal is in total command here.
 The LP wraps up in dramatic style with the mini epic "Three More Days," which clocks in at nearly nine minutes.
 Cummings ponders the world around him as he screams "Freedom!
 Paint me a picture!
 Show it to me!"
 There's a Doors-like quality to the song, something that had surfaced before, notably in the song "Friends of Mine" from the Wheatfield Soul LP the previous year.

 Though Bachman is missed a bit on Share the Land, the Guess Who were able to move forward without losing too much ground.
 The LP spawned three big singles and made it to the Top 20.
 The hits would eventually run dry within a few years, but the Guess Who owned much of the early '70s thanks to albums like this one.